QC-LIU-1997/MSJL/README.md

 # MSJL
-MSJL for paper entitled "Multisource Space-frequency Joint Learning: A Novel Paradigm for Ultrasound Image Quality Assessment", which is under review.
+This repository provides PyTorch implementation for the paper entitled "MSJL for paper entitled "Multisource Space-frequency Joint Learning: A Novel Paradigm for Ultrasound Image Quality Assessment", which is under review.

 ## MSJL_pretraining.py
 How to pretrain backbone with soft masked frequency modeling (SMFM), taking ResNet as example.